-A domestic violence assessment is used to find help for the thousands of people across the country, and around the world as well, that suffer from some form of domestic violence, mistreatment, or abuse.
+A intimate partner assessment is used to find help for the thousands of people across the country, and around the world as well, that suffer from some form of intimate partner abuse, mistreatment, or abuse.
 Every day, court cases are filed, claiming that a domestic partner or spouse caused some form of bodily or mental harm to a member of the family.
 Knowing what to do in cases of domestic abuse or mistreatment is important, as the safety and well-being of every American citizen is guaranteed by the U.S. Constitution.

 The substance abuse assessment is two-part process.
 First, the individual will complete an assessment and have a face-to-face appointment with a licensed clinician, where they will address three areas of substance abuse: social use, abuse, and dependence.
 Then, based on the results of the evaluation, the clinician will make a recommendation for treatment.

 A mental health evaluation (or assessment) is a process where a professional obtains detailed information about an individual, such as strengths and weaknesses, to make an accurate diagnosis and provide recommendations for the most appropriate treatment.
 A mental health assessment gives a complete picture of your emotional state as an individual.
 It also looks at how well you can think, reason, and remember (cognitive functioning).